Quantum Algorithm for Smoothed Particle Hydrodynamics

-This paper has shown a scheme for encoding the SPH approximation method in a quantum register.
-Classical simulations of the quantum scheme for both the Gaussian and Wendland kernel functions have been demonstrated for a number of different registers sizes to approximate a function and its first and second derivatives.
+This work has shown a scheme for encoding the SPH approximation method in a quantum register.
+We demonstrated classical simulations of the quantum scheme for both the Gaussian and Wendland kernel functions using different registers sizes to approximate a function and its first and second derivatives.
 This scheme demonstrates that the error in the approximation decreases exponentially with the number of qubits in the register.

-At present this quantum register approach to SPH approximation has only been attempted for one-dimensional functions, but it is hoped that this method can be extended to allow two and three-dimensional simulations.
-Currently the quantum register approach allows the SPH approximation to be calculated for a single point at a time; it is hoped that these techniques can be modified in order to perform the calculation for multiple points simultaneously, possibly using a single quantum operator.
-The work presented here could also be extended by considering time-stepping which would allow time-varying partial differential equations to be simulated using the SPH method on a quantum machine.
-Quantum computing promises to revolutionise many scientific fields and none more so than numerical analysis and computational modelling.
-The SPH method combined with quantum computation could provide a means of performing accurate continuum mechanics simulations, involving complex geometries, for problems which are currently intractable.
+Quantum computing promises to revolutionize many scientific fields and none more so than numerical analysis and computational modelling.
+A method combining SPH and quantum computation could allow us to perform accurate continuum mechanics simulations with complex geometries for problems which are currently intractable.